What do you need to know when shopping for a treadmill?

 In short, GroundFX is designed around optimal compression at the front and firmness at the rear to achieve the “sweet spot” in the balance between firmness and absorption.
 It also is adaptive to each user, as opposed to each user having to adapt to the treadmill.

 FACT: When you walk or run, your speed is constantly changing with every step you take.

 On most treadmills, when you plant your foot, shift your weight, and push off, you are interrupting the process of the motor turning the belt at a pre-determined and specific speed.
 Treadmills with DC motors that use PWM motor controllers account for this by sending a series of ON/OFF pulses to compensate for this.

 While this is great for the life of your motor and treadmill, it isn’t so great for your knees.
 The reason is because this shear stress.

 Think about this.
 When you run on a treadmill, you aren’t running in place (contrary to popular belief).
 You are moving forward, and the belt is pulling you back, so you can stay in place.
-Running in place is easy . . . you can stand up right now and hop back and forth on each leg and kick your heels up to your glutes.
+Running in place is easy (that safety key and chest strap doesn't actually hold you in place on a treadmill!) . . . you can stand up right now and hop back and forth on each leg and kick your heels up to your glutes.
 But people don’t invest in home treadmills because they have a desire to run in place, they want to run.

 Therein lies the problem with shear stress.
 When you take a step and shift your weight to one side, the treadmill belt pulls you back before you can naturally push off.
 This isn’t a concern with running outdoors, because the ground isn’t moving.
 But during this process on a treadmill, some things commonly occur.
 Your tibia may kick back.
 Your femur may kick forward.
 Your ACL may stretch.